serverlessworkflow/specification/specification/README.md

 </details>

-Function definitions allows you to define invocation information of services that need to be invoked during workflow execution.
+Function definitions allow one to define invocation information of services that need to be invoked during the workflow execution.

 They can be referenced by name in [actions](#Action-Definition) defined in [Event](#Event-State), [Operation](#Operation-State), or [Callback](#Callback-State) workflow states.

-The 'resource' property defines the exposed URI of the service that allows its invocation via REST for example.
+The 'resource' property defines the exposed URI of the service that allows its invocation (e.g., via REST).

 The type parameter allows implementations to give more information regarding the function to the readers.
 It should not affect workflow execution or service invocation.